caraya/xml-workflow/markdown-source/tools.md

 > Ruby and SASS are only necessary if you plan to change the SCSS/SASS files.
 If you don't you can skip the Ruby install and work directly with the CSS files
 >
-> If you want to peek at the source look at the files under the scss directory.
+> If you want to peek at the SASS source look at the files under the scss directory.

-## Grunt first
+## Installing Node packages

 Grunt is a Node.js based task runner.
 It's a declarative version of Make and similar tools in other languages.
 Since Grunt and it's associated plugins are Node Packages we need to configure Node.